 Advisor: An individual who provides the complainant and respondent support, guidance, or advice.
 Advisors may be present at any meeting or hearing, but may not speak directly on behalf of the complainant or respondent.

-Complainant: A complainant refers to an individual who may have been the subject of a violation of this Policy and files a complaint against a faculty, staff member or student.
+Complainant: A complainant refers to an individual who may have been the subject of a violation of this Policy and files a complaint against a faculty member, staff member, student or third party.